SeanVenz/codechum/Lesson6/Topic66.md

 # CSS Grid Fundamentals

 CSS Grid is a powerful layout system that allows you to create complex grid-based designs in web development.
 It provides a flexible and efficient way to organize and align content on a web page.
 In this topic, we will talk about the key concepts of CSS Grid, including the grid container, grid items, grid lines, grid tracks, grid areas, and grid templates.
-By the end of this guide, you will have a solid understanding of CSS Grid and be able to use it effectively in your web projects.

 ## Grid Container and Grid Items